rozek/node-red-user-management-example/README.md

 * &lt;user-id&gt; must be the email address of an account which has already been confirmed
 * the requesting user must have authenticated him/herself either as the user with the given &lt;user-id&gt; or as a user with the role `user-admin`
 * `newUserId` must be a valid email address (max.
 64 char.s long) which is neither currently registered nor the new address of an account which is currently being renamed
-* if all conditions are met a registration email will be sent to `newUserId`
+* if all conditions are met, a registration email will be sent to `newUserId`
 * warning: currently, success of email submission can not be tested - it may be, that an email address is successfully registered which never receives any email

 ### POST /user/&lt;user-id&gt;/change-password ###